robertobatts/aws-certification-notes/notes/04-ec2-fundamentals.md

 ### Spot Fleets
 It's a set of Spot Instances + optional On-Demand Instances.
 Spot Fleet will try to reach the target capacity following your price constraints:
-- Define Instance Type, OS, AV
+- Define Instance Type, OS, AZ
 - Can have multiple launch pools, so that the fleet can choose
 - It stops launching instances when reaching capacity or max cost